winstonma/MMM-HK-Transport-ETA-Configurator/README.md

 #### GitHub Pages Settings

 After a successful build, ensure your repository's GitHub Pages settings are configured to deploy from **GitHub Actions**.

-### Manual Deployment with gh-pages (Alternative)

-As an alternative, you can manually deploy to GitHub Pages using the gh-pages package:

-1. Run `pnpm run deploy` to build and deploy your site
-2. Your site will be available at `https://[your-username].github.io/MMM-HK-Transport-ETA-Configurator/`

-Note: For manual deployment, you'll need to configure a personal access token with proper permissions in your repository settings.

 ## Commands